Autodesk shows largest 3D printed aircraft part ever

 Less material loss than casting and forging

 The turbine frame is printed in Inconel 718 on a metal printer from GE Additive, the ATLAS printer.
 The lead time for production has been just 2.5 months, compared to more than 9 months that is usual for this type of component.
 Until now, these turbine frames are cast and partly forged and then further machined.
 Additive manufacturing as a production technique results in much less material waste.
-According to the researchers, this could be the biggest contribution to reducing environmental impact.
+According to the researchers, this might be the biggest contribution to reducing environmental impact.
 To date, it is one of the largest metal aircraft parts that have been 3D printed.

 Drone from one complex shape